dontehightower/V5-Frontend-Speedrun/README.md

 You can see P1xt's full repo [here](https://github.com/P1xt/speedrun-challenge), and the rest of P1xt's guides [here](https://github.com/P1xt/p1xt-guides).

+To start a project, just create a branch with the name of that project, copy the finished version of the project into that branch and get to work cloning it!
+Once the project is complete, we will merge it into master.

 ## Progress

 Add an entry here for each speedrun you undertake